Getting an Interview

 Technology Partner Interview

-I interviewed through a recruiter.
-The process took 3 weeks - interviewed at Facebook in January 2013.
+I applied through a recruiter.
+The process took 3 weeks.
+I interviewed at Facebook (Menlo Park, CA) in January 2013.

 - While I can't go into specifics due to Facebook's NDA interview policy, I will say that very practical experience will help you in navigating these interviews.
 Answering in general will only lead to more specific questions.
 Answer Question